SeanMercier/DistributedSystemsCA1/README.md

 ```

 ## How to run the project
-1: install the necessary dependencies: npm install
+- Install the necessary dependencies: npm install
-2: Deploy all stacks in the application: cdk deploy --all
+- Deploy all stacks in the application: cdk deploy --all
-3: Enter 'y' when prompted until stacks are deployed
+- Enter 'y' when prompted until stacks are deployed